ec-jrc/lisflood-lisvap/3_1_LISVAP_setup/index.md

-In the following two example meteorological data sets that are used to run LISVAP.
-The first one is derived from the meteorological data collection from EFAS (European Flood Awaress System), and the second from [CORDEX](https://www.cordex.org/).
+The tables below provide two examples of datasets that are used to run LISVAP.
+The first one is derived from the meteorological data collection from [EFAS](https://www.efas.eu/) (European Flood Awaress System), the second from [CORDEX](https://www.cordex.org/).
 We use those in the [LISVAP use cases section](https://ec-jrc.github.io/lisflood-lisvap/6_LISVAP_tests/) to demonstrate how to use LISVAP.

    **Table:** *Meteorological input variables from EFAS data collection*